-Standards affect demand and supply side network economies in the relevant market.
-Policy can allow standards that are based on market competition where multiple standards co-exist, it can create standards and make market entities to follow it or it can be neutral vis-à-vis standards but ensure interconnectivity of standards.
+Standards affect demand- and supply-side network economies in the relevant market.
+Policy can allow standards that are based on market competition where multiple standards co-exist, it can create standards and make market entities to follow it or it can be neutral vis-à-vis standards but ensure inter-connectivity of standards.
 There is innovation to meet standards and, as standards typically increase the size of the market especially through network economies, there is a higher supply of innovation to satisfy the demand of the growing market.
-With firming up of standards, there can also be a focus on innovations in standards compatible complementary technologies that can help enterprises enter new markets.
-(Jacobides et. al., 2006; Shin et. al., 2015; Blind, 2013; Allen and Sriram, 2000)
+With firming up of standards, there can also be a focus on innovations in standards compatible complementary technologies that can help enterprises enter new markets (Allen & Sriram, 2000; Blind, 2013; Jacobides, Knudsen, & Augier, 2006; Shin, Kim, & Hwang, 2015).

-Public Procurement, R&D Funding, Tax Credits and Cost of Capital
+Public Procurement, R&D Funding, Tax Credits, and Cost of Capital

-Policies affecting procurement, funding and cost of capital also have an impact on innovation activities.
-The State can procure 'innovative' products on a preferential basis from specific type of firms like SMEs or start-ups.
-Such support can also take the form of adoption subsidies for using new technology based products or services in order to facilitate diffusion of new technologies.
-(Steinmueller, 2010) The State can directly finance an innovation activity as well, which can take the form of 'thematic funding' to target and take advantage of opportunities that are specific to a technology, sector and even a region.
-Such funding is more common for pre-competitive research.
-These policies can support innovation but can also substitute or complement private spending in R&D by enterprises.
-While venture capital may help innovation based entry by start-ups, availability of debt funding and its cost can influence purchase of embodied innovation (e.g., new machines which can also act as collateral).
-Consequently, policies that directly or indirectly influence procurement of innovative products, funding of innovative startups and cost and availability of debt capital for the acquisition of embodied knowledge have implications for make-buy-copy choices of economic agents.
+Policies affecting procurement, funding, and cost of capital also have an impact on innovation activities.
+The state can procure 'innovative' products on a preferential basis from specific type of firms like SMEs or start-ups.
+Such support can also take the form of adoption subsidies for using new technology-based products or services in order to facilitate diffusion of new technologies (Steinmueller, 2010).
+The state can directly finance an innovation activity as well, which can take the form of 'thematic funding' to target and take advantage of opportunities that are specific to a technology, sector, and even a region.
+Such funding is more common for pre-competitive research.14 These policies can support innovation but can also substitute or complement private spending in R&D by enterprises.
+While venture capital (VC) may help innovation-based entry by start-ups, availability of debt funding and its cost can influence purchase of embodied innovation (e.g., new machines which can also act as collateral).
+Consequently, policies that directly or indirectly influence procurement of innovative products, funding of innovative start-ups, and cost and availability of debt capital for the acquisition of embodied knowledge have implications for make-buy-copy choices of economic agents.